KhanKhuu/pollen_classification/README.md

 ## Description:
-This is an implementation of Daniel Pelt's msdnet being trained to classify images from the CIFAR-10 dataset.
+This is an implementation of Daniel Pelt's msdnet trained to classify images from the CIFAR-10 dataset.
 It was used to test msdnet's performance on a pollen classification problem during an internship at Berkeley Lab.

 ## Reference: